vippsas/vipps-recurring-api/vipps-recurring-api.md

 There are changes in how the interval and amount calculation works for agreements with `variable amount`.
-The amount of the charge/charges in the interval can not be higher than either the `suggestedMaxAmount` or `maxAmount` field, based on whichever is highest.
+The amount of the charge/charges in the interval can not be higher than either the `suggestedMaxAmount` or `maxAmount` field, depending on whichever is highest.

 Changes in how intervals and charge rules work: